youngbrennin/mongo-scraper/README.md

 # mongo-scraper
-Scraping news from other sites and putting htem on mine
+Scraping news from other sites and putting them online